hyperdefined/multitoon-helper/README.md

 This means that your accounts.json is not a valid json file.
 Check the formatting.
 ### My accounts.json can't be found.
 Make sure it is named correctly and it's in the `config` folder.
-### Nothing happens when I double click an account.
-Either the username or password is incorrect.
+# FAQ
+### Is this program allowed?
+Yes.
+TTR allows 3rd party launchers.
+They don't allow custom game engines.
+### Does this support 2FA and Toonguard?
+Yes.
+When you double click an account, it will ask your for the code on the prompt.
 # Libraries Used
 * [Apache Commons IO](https://commons.apache.org/proper/commons-io/)
 * [JSON in Java](https://mvnrepository.com/artifact/org.json/json/20140107)